dsnoeijer/angular/aio/content/guide/upgrade.md

 <div class="alert is-helpful">

-By default, Angular change detection will also run on the component for everyAngularJS `$digest` cycle.
+By default, Angular change detection is also going to run on the component for everyAngularJS `$digest` cycle.
 If you want to only have change detection run when the inputs change, you can set `propagateDigest` to `false` when calling `downgradeComponent()`.

 </div>